|

 An

-a charge more readily than a cranking or starter battery which is used to start
+for camping as they can be discharged more deeply than a 12volt cranking battery which is used to start

 your vehicle.